edenlabllc/kodjin.cli/docs/global-options.md

 **Example:**

-In this example we will check what is the default sever is and then use for installing IG to the one that is not default
+In this example we will check what is the default server is and then use for installing IG to the one that is not default
 ```shell
 $ kodjin-cli server list